Jeep1945/Dualheading-2022/README.md

 Heading for autonomous driving, specially for AGopenGPS.
 With an ESP32 and 2 Ardusimple F9P, heading and Roll (possible) for a vehicle is calculated.
 A little instruction is at the begin of every sketch.
-In Version you connect by USB, WiF or Ethernet and you can use Ntrip directly with a handy hotspot or router or by AGopenGPS over USB, wifi or Ethernet.
+In Version you connect by USB, WiF or Ethernet and you can use 2 Ntrip directly with a handy hotspot or router or by AGopenGPS over USB, wifi or Ethernet.
-This version is also for BENJAMINS PCB with two esp32 for AMATRON.
+This version is also for BENJAMINS  and my PCB with two esp32 for AMATRON.
 For the 2.ESP32 use the Program  2._ESP_Baudwandler.
 You can input 7 Networks, for example, 7 different User with different handy hotspots.
 The program scans WiFi and connect with the first found, if it fails, it tries again.